-You have just read about the plans of Gas Authority of India Limited (GAIL).
-It is one of our leading public sector companies.
-The plans discussed by the Chairperson, GAIL are real plans of the company and how they would like to go about achieving their objectives.
+You have just read about the plans of Indian Oil Company Limited (IOCL).
 Of course, these are broad statements given by the company and they have to be broken down into steps for implementation.
-This is an example of a company in the public sector with a nationwide reach striving to be one of the top companies in India.
+This is an example of a company with a nation-wide reach striving to be one of the top companies in India.
 Further more, every organisation whether it is government-owned, a privately owned business or a company in the private sector requires planning.
-The government makes five year plans for the country, a small business has it's own plans, while other companies have big plans, sales plans, production plans.
+The government makes five year plans for the country, a small business has it's own plans, while other companies have big plans, plans, production plans.
 All of them have some plans.